SimoBor99/rt1_project/README.md

 ## Pseudocode

 For achiving what I have written before, I have structured the code by using many functions for make it more modular and plainer.
-There are nine functions plus the main, that are explained by using pseudocode.
+There are ten functions ( including the main), that are explained by using pseudocode.

 * **Drive**